SOC 100 Introduction to Sociology (4)

 Integrates varied sociological perspectives with the study of health and illness.
 Investigates the relationship between social structure and the experience of health or illness.
 Examines the organization and delivery of medical services in the United States.
 Focuses on the individual’s experience of illness.
 Links sociological theory and sociological practice in the healthcare arena.
-Prerequisite: SOC 100 or SOC 110 or an introductory sociology course.
+Prerequisite: SOC 100 or equivalent.

 SOC 380 Returning From War (4)

 The problems facing veterans, as well as their families and communities, as individuals return from wart are explored here, including the experience of war, the physical and emotional consequences of war, as well as the social context in which war is waged and individuals attempt to return to their non-combat lives.
-Prerequisite: SOC 100 or SOC 110 or an introductory sociology course.
+Prerequisite: SOC 100 or equivalent.

 SOC 410 Power and Violence in the Family (4)

 Issues of power and control are part of every relationship and can lead to emotional, physical, and sexual violence.
 Through lectures and class discussion the student will gain an understanding of the fundamental dynamics of abusive situations, the consequences for all concerned, and the policy implications.
 (Designed specifically to meet the needs of students interested in the human services field.)
-Prerequisite: SOC 100 or SOC 110 or an introductory sociology course.
+Prerequisite: SOC 100 or equivalent and one 200 level or one 300 level Sociology course.

 SOC 411 Sociology of Community (4)

 Explores a range of communities, including urban, rural, suburban, and virtual.
 Takes an active approach to examining problems facing communities, including poverty, crime, growth and economic revitalization, and explores ways of addressing these problems.
-Prerequisite: SOC 100 or SOC 110 or an introductory sociology or anthropology course.
+Prerequisite: SOC 100 or equivalent and one 200 level or one 300 level Sociology course.

 SOC 424 Social Welfare Policy (4)

 Investigates the history, concepts, programs, and practices of social welfare policies in the United States.
 Promotes an appreciation for the interrelatedness of practice and policy analysis in the field of social welfare scholarship.
-Prerequisite: SOC 100 or SOC 110 or an introductory sociology course.
+Prerequisite: SOC 100 or equivalent and one 200 level or one 300 level Sociology course.

 SOC 440 Fundamentals of Grant Writing (4)

 Provides an overview of the fundamentals of grant writing, including locating funding sources, program design and program evaluation.
-Prerequisites: SOC 100, SOC 110 OR introductory SOC or ANT course.
+Prerequisites: SOC 100 or equivalent and one 200 level or one 300 level Sociology course.

 SOC 446 The Individual and Society (4)

-Presents various ways to conceptualize the mutual influences of individual‑level and social‑structural processes.
+Presents various ways to conceptualize the mutual influences of individuallevel and socialstructural processes.
 Addresses specific topics within social psychology, “human nature,” communication and language, perception, socialization, and the acquisition of roles, ideologies, and values.
 Embraces the symbolic interactionist perspective.
 Focuses on understanding alcoholism.
-Prerequisite: SOC 100 or SOC 110 or an introductory sociology course.
+Prerequisite: SOC 100 or equivalent and one 200 level or one 300 level Sociology course.

 SOC 450 Sociology of Corrections (4)

-Introduces students to correctional institutions by examining the history and philosophy of corrections; the social organization of prison societies as total institutions; the management of prisons; prison violence and court‑mandated attempts to restore civility; jails and community corrections; and critiques of traditional approaches to corrections.
-Prerequisite: SOC 100 or SOC 110 or an introductory sociology course.
+Introduces students to correctional institutions by examining the history and philosophy of corrections; the social organization of prison societies as total institutions; the management of prisons; prison violence and courtmandated attempts to restore civility; jails and community corrections; and critiques of traditional approaches to corrections.
+Prerequisite: SOC 100 or equivalent and one 200 level or one 300 level Sociology course.

 SOC 452 White Collar Crime (4)

 Focuses upon crime that occurs within organizational and occupational contexts.
 Applies the major theories of crime causation to such illegality whether committed for the benefit of an employing organization, by individuals through the exercise of State authority, by individuals in their particular professional capacity, or for other types of individual gain.
 Explores legal and social strategies for controlling these practices.
-Prerequisite: SOC 100 or SOC 110 or an introductory sociology course.
+Prerequisite: SOC 100 or equivalent and one 200 level or one 300 level Sociology course.

 SOC 453 Comparative Criminal Justice Systems (4)

 Compares the American Criminal Justice System to Criminal Justice Systems of a number of other advanced industrial societies, especially in Western Europe.
 Focal areas include overall policy/philosophy and social organization.
 Special emphasis upon the alternatives to American approaches, referred to broadly as harm reduction, including decriminalization, diversion before entering the CJS, diversion after entering the CJS, effective rehabilitation, and successful re-entry.
-Prerequisite: SOC 100 or SOC 110 or an introductory sociology course.
+Prerequisite: SOC 100 or equivalent and one 200 level or one 300 level Sociology course.

 SOC 455 Sociology of Law and the Courts (4)

 Examines the social origins of law and the institutions by which it is administered; the effect of law on the reproduction of social arrangements; the history of legal ideas and their influence on legislation and court precedents; and the relation of law to the problem of social order and control.
 Primary emphasis is on criminal law and courts.
-Prerequisite: SOC 100 or SOC 110 or an introductory sociology course.
+Prerequisite: SOC 100 or equivalent and one 200 level or one 300 level Sociology course.

 SOC 465 Sociology of Occupations and Professions (4)

 Presents previous and current sociological approaches to the structure of labor markets, both occupational and professional.
 Analyzes changes in these markets.
 Examines the relations between labor markets and other social institutions, such as the family, the school, race/ethnicity, gender, and class.
 Analyzes professions as particular types of occupation, the social consequences of professionalization, and the implications of current patterns of labor market recruitment, mobility, segregation, and segmentation.
-Prerequisite: ANT 301 or SOC 110, or an introductory anthropology or sociology course.
-Prerequisite: SOC 100 or SOC 110 or an introductory sociology course.
+Prerequisite: SOC 100 or equivalent and one 200 level or one 300 level Sociology course.